fbkarsdorp/python-course/README.md

     source activate py34

 at the command line.
+If you work on a Windows machine, use the following command instead:

+    activate py34

 (If this doesn't work, have a look here: http://continuum.io/blog/anaconda-python-3).
 After that you can start the course with double clicking the file start-windows.bat (if you are working on Windows) or start-unix.sh if you work with Linux or start-osx.command if you work on Mac OS X.

 ### Windows
 Download and install the Anaconda Python Distribution (see above).